unige-geohealth/inAccessMod/TUTORIAL.md

 source, and a logical parameter (TRUE/FALSE) that indicates if the layer should always be downloaded, even if it has already been downloaded.
-Data source parameter (type) can be ‘gbOpen’ for geoBoundaries data, ‘gbHumanitarian’ for UN OCHA CODs data, or ‘gbAuthoritative’ for UN SALB data (default).
+Data source parameter (type) can be ‘gbOpen’ for geoBoundaries data, ‘gbHumanitarian’ (default) for UN OCHA CODs data, or ‘gbAuthoritative’ for UN SALB data.
 The ISO code used to download the shapefile is retrieved by the internal function.
 Another internal function will query the geoBoundaries database (geoboundaries\_query) to check availability and retrieve a json file that contains the download link.